andymckay/vancouver-python-day/proposals/social-auth-with-django.rst

 Given before?:
 ==============

-By the time Vancouver Python day happens, I will have given an abridged verion in my company.
+By the time Vancouver Python day happens, I will have given an abridged version of this talk to my company.

 About you: